Principal / Executive Director

 Assistant Operations Manager, Master Barista and Baker Extraordinaire

 Ava was born in Juarez, Mexico but raised in El Paso, TX.
 She moved to Austin, TX in 1998 to pursue a business degree but ended up in the culinary field.
-Ava is now a student of Le Cordon Bleu in Austin, TX finishing up her certificates in the culinary and baked arts.
+Ava is an honors graduate of Le Cordon Bleu in Austin, TX finishing up her certificates in the culinary and baked arts.
 Miss Ava served as the Executive Chef of La Union Station in New Mexico from 2008-2012.
 Her specialties include Latin and Hispanic pastries and various baked goods.
 Ava has been with the Dance Works since 2010.

 Mohra was born and raised in Los Angeles, CA. She moved to Georgia in 1990 to pursue a degree in Psychology.
 It was at Georgia College and State University where she met her husband Scott.
 They have been married for 17 years and have two daughters.
 They have lived all over the country settling in Austin in 2001.